Saske2201/SVN_Searcher/README.md

 I want to thank everyone who actively uses the program and helps improve it!

+# v2.1.6

+Fixed:

+There was an issue where the search process couldn't start if your password contained special characters (like "*&^%$#@").
+This problem has now been fixed, and you can use any password without issues.
+Added error pop-ups:

+If the login or password is not entered, you will see a pop-up asking you to fill them in;
+If the search process fails to start, after 5 seconds, you will receive Error 22, indicating that the search couldn't be initiated and further investigation is required;

 # v2.1.5 (fix)

 - There was a problem: if the SVN URL contained spaces, the search wouldn’t work for that query.
 It’s now fixed.